Covariance Error Ellipse - sqrt of Eigen value as ellipse axis length

 Reasoning of scale of ellipse holds if we temporarily define a new coordinate system such that the ellipse becomes axis-aligned, and then rotate the resulting ellipse afterwards.

-In other words, whereas we calculated the variances
+In other words, whereas we calculated the variances and

 parallel to the x-axis and y-axis earlier, we now need to calculate these variances parallel to what will become the major and minor axis of the confidence ellipse.